JoelViney/SimpleSharpTemplateEngine/README.md

 This is a simple C# templating engine where you pass in an object and it will build a document for you.
 I shouldn't have written it, but it was fun.

-To use it you pass in a template and an object with properties and the output is built from the model's values.
+To use it you pass in a template and a strongly typed object with properties and the output is built from the model's values.

 ## Example